This post may contain affiliate links. See our affiliate disclaimer here.

 Renting an RV

-If you do not already own an RV, it is best to rent a rig for your first RV road trip in the USA.
-A rental RV allows you to test drive the type, layout and travel style of an RV before you make a large investment.
+If you do not own an RV, rent a rig for your first RV road trip in the USA.
+A rental RV allows you to test drive the type, layout, and travel style of an RV before you make a large investment.

-RVshare allows you to rent fifth wheels, travel trailers and motorhomes directly from local owners.
+RVshare rents fifth wheels, travel trailers, and motorhomes directly from local owners.
 They have every type of rig available, and you can filter by price and features to pick the perfect RV.

 RVshare also includes options for one-way rentals, so you do not have to plan a circular route for your RV road trip.
-Every rental also includes 24/7 roadside assistance in case your have any issues on the road.
-Click here to search for a rental RV for your road trip.
+Every rental also includes 24/7 roadside assistance in case you have any issues on the road.

 Finding Campgrounds

 After you’ve secured an RV, you need to find places to sleep.
-Fortunately, there are several great apps to help you find campgrounds and RV parks in the USA.
-If you are visiting an area during the peak season (i.e. Winter in Florida) you will need to make campground reservations in advance.
+Fortunately, there are great apps to help you find campgrounds and RV parks in the USA.
+If you are visiting an area during the peak season (i.e. winter in Florida), make campground reservations in advance.

 However, if you are traveling during less busy times, it is best to leave a few open days between reservations so you can be more spontaneous.

-To find RV parks and campgrounds, download the AllStays Camp & RV app ($9.99).
+To find RV parks and campgrounds, download the AllStays Camp & RV app.
 The AllStays app has an interactive map that allows you to find campsites directly along your route.

-For free RV camping, use the Campendium website to find no cost RV campsites.
+For free RV camping, use the iOverlander website to find no-cost RV campsites.
 Free camping is a great way to save money and find more secluded locations.

-However, most free campsites do not offer water, electric or sewer hook-ups, so you should be prepared to “rough it.”
-If you plan on dry camping or boondocking at free campsites, choose a rental RV that has a generator on board.
+However, most free campsites do not offer water, electric, or sewer hook-ups, so you should be prepared to “rough it.”
+If you plan on dry camping or boondocking at free campsites, choose a rental RV that has solar panels or an on-board generator.

-If you are planning an extended RV round trip, consider joining one or more RV membership clubs to enjoy discounted camping fees.
+If you are planning an extended journey, consider joining one or more RV membership clubs to enjoy discounted camping fees.

 Buying Gear for your RV Road Trip

 The last step in the planning process for an RV road trip is buying all the gear you need.
-Review our Amazon list of must have RV supplies and either buy them or verify that your rental RV comes equipped with the proper gear.
+Review our list of must-have RV supplies and either buy them or verify that your rental RV comes equipped with the proper gear.

 I also highly recommend buying a road trip journal to record your adventures and experiences RVing in the USA.